Home » How to Make The Best Jamaican Curry Chicken Without Coconut Milk

 Directions

-• Serve hot over jasmine or basmati rice, ensuring plenty of thick, rich gravy in every serving.
+• Serve hot over jasmine or basmati rice, making sure every serving gets plenty of thick, golden gravy.

 Did you make this recipe?